You live or want to settle in Germany and you are looking for information on the topic car insurance Germany?

 - Windshield stones (Steinschlag) – Who has not had a stone / pebble in the window, “thrown” from the wheels of the cars ahead?

-- Motor damage caused by marten bites (Marderbissschäden) – Cables bitten and broken by martens are not a rarity, but a normality in Germany.
+- Engine damage caused by martens (Marderbissschäden) – Bitten and broken cables caused by martens are not a rarity but a normality in Germany.

 Here you must choose to cover the costs of replacing broken cables and the consequences of breaking these cables ( Folgeschäden).

-In addition to KFZ-Haftpflichtversicherung (third party liability) you can also make a comprehensive car insurance – VOLLKASKO.
+In addition to KFZ-Haftpflichtversicherung (third party liability) you can also make a comprehensive car insurance in Germany – VOLLKASKO.

 This comprehensive car insurance offers you protection in the event of self-inflicted damage to your own car.